polyvariant/better-tostring/README.md

 - 2.13.4, 2.13.5, 2.13.6
 - 3.0.0, 3.0.1, 3.0.2, 3.1.0-RC2

-For older Scala versions, see [previous versions of better-tostring](https://repo1.maven.org/maven2/com/kubukoz).
+For older Scala versions, see [previous versions of better-tostring](https://repo1.maven.org/maven2/org/polyvariant) ([or even older versions](https://repo1.maven.org/maven2/org/polyvariant)).

 As a rule of thumb, active support will include _at least_ 3 latest stable versions of 2.12, 2.13 and 3.0 for the foreseeable future.